NCCA/MathLibComparison/docs/Vec4Mat4.md

 # Basic Maths

-## Addition
+## Addition / Subtraction

-The addition works as expected with overloaded + operator returning a new Vec4 type.
-All of the libraries except NGL do component wise addition so w+w is done.
+The addition and subtraction works as expected with overloaded +/- operator returning a new Vec4 type.
+All of the libraries except NGL do component wise addition / subtraction so w(+/-)w is done.

-In the case of NGL I made the design decision (due to experience with students making errors with the addition) of not adding the w components and always using the Left Hand size w component in the returned value.
-Whilst most of the time I use Vec3 anyway It may be worth changing this for later versions of NGL to be compatible.
+In the case of NGL I made the design decision (due to experience with students making errors with the operation) of not adding the w components and always using the Left Hand side w component in the returned value.
+Whilst most of the time I use Vec3 anyway It may be worth changing this for later versions of NGL to be compatible with other libs.

+The same is true for the += and -= operators.

-## Subtraction
+## Multiplication and Division

+Both work as expected, as with addition the w component with NGL remains the same as the Left hand side.

+In all cases division by zero seems to just set values to inf, I've